zeitgeistpm/zeitgeist/zeitgeist.md

 While Augur is governed by the REP holders ultimately, its development direction is still mostly controlled by the centralized entity of the forecast foundation (see coinbase rating REP a security).
-Zeitgeist will have its entire governance controlled by the ZTG holders including the governance ability of not only resolving markets, but electing the advisory committee, the oracle committee, and the upgrade roadmap.
+Zeitgeist will have its entire governance controlled by the ZGT holders including the governance ability of not only resolving markets, but electing the advisory committee, the oracle committee, and the upgrade roadmap.